reallmerry/Loader/README.md

 If you like the idea or the project itself and want to see its development continue — please give it a star on GitHub! ⭐

-Stars help the project gain visibility in the community and motivate me to keep improving it.
-Even though I'm still learning why this matters so much, I'm joining this wonderful open-source tradition! 😊
+Stars help the project gain visibility in the community and motivate me to keep improving it.😊

 Every star makes me happy and shows that my work is appreciated.
 Thank you for your support!